makaimann/Stanford-FAST/README.md

 ## Verilog Flow
 In the Verilog directory are SystemVerilog implementations with embedded data integrity assertions and the necessary assumptions.
-The script '''check.sh''' will use Yosys to read in these files, process the circuit and produce SMT-LIB (disb.smt2).
+The script `check.sh` will use Yosys to read in these files, process the circuit and produce SMT-LIB (disb.smt2).
 Then it calls the yosys-smtbmc script with CVC4 as the underlying SMT solver for a bounded model checking run.
-Adding '''-i''' to the yosys-smtbmc invocation would start a k-induction run.
+Adding `-i` to the yosys-smtbmc invocation would start a k-induction run.
 If a counter example is found, it is written to disb.vcd.

 No extra software required, except a Waveform viewer for viewing counter examples.